Recruitment Reporting & Revenue Visibility

 The audit reviews how data is captured across Bullhorn and the wider tech stack, and identifies where changes to system structure could provide clearer commercial visibility.

-If not, the first step is a short conversation to review how your data is currently structured and whether an Axium Audit would help.
+If not, the first step is a short conversation to review your current system and see whether an Axium Audit makes sense.